ursulinakoelbener/convertR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of convertR is to …
+The goal of the R Package convertR is to easily convert numbers from one type of unit to another.
+For example Celsius to Farenheit or from feet to meters.
+It helps to convert accuarately various units.

 ## Installation